IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

-##	Azure PostgreSQL-Guardium Logstash filter plug-in
+# Azure PostgreSQL-Guardium Logstash filter plug-in

 This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the univer***REMOVED***l connector that is featured in IBM Security Guardium.
-It parses events and mes***REMOVED***ges from the azure postgreSQL audit log into a Guardium record instance (which is a standard structure made out of several parts).
+It parses events and mes***REMOVED***ges from the azure postgreSQL audit log into a [Guardium record](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/common/src/main/java/com/ibm/guardium/univer***REMOVED***lconnector/commons/structures/Record.java) instance (which is a standard structure made out of several parts).
 The information is then sent over to Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
 The construct details the main action (verb) and collections (objects) involved.

 Currently, this plug-in will work only on IBM Security Guardium Data Protection, not Guardium Insights.

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for Guardium univer***REMOVED***l connector.

-##	Limitations
-	• The azure postgreSQL plug-in does not support IPV6.
-	• For sql errors and login failed,sql string is not available.
-	• For primary or foreign key constraints violation, entry would be added to sql error report as well as full sql report.
-	• Source program will be seen as blank in report for some clients(here for psql and pgadmin we get value but for visual studio it is blank).

-##	Configuring the Azure PostgreSQL service
+## 1. Configuring the Azure PostgreSQL service

 There are following ways to get Azure PostgreSQL audit data: